Guide to Choosing a Property Manager

 For you to have a successful engagement with your property manager in Vancouver, remember to inquire about the cancellation clause.
 Such a provision may serve to help you or the property manager end the engagement before its expiration if not satisfied on the contract based on some terms and conditions.
 A good property manager should provide such a clause stipulating the costs involved should the engagement be terminated before time.

-Before engaging a rental property management company in Greater Vancouver BC, you need to check their payment and expenses tracking system.
+Before engaging a professional property management company in Greater Vancouver BC, you need to check their payment and expenses tracking system.
 The company should pay you regularly.
 Most companies offer bi-monthly disbursements.
 Best managers should run a professional property management software, which can also be of great assistance and cost saving to you in preparing your accounts each year.
 Such software should also contain an online portal that makes it easier for tenants to access their series of payments for more open review.

 The least thing you want is for a property manager just to hand out your keys to any tenant.
 To protect the investment you have made, seek to hire a property manager in Vancouver who takes tenant screening as a vital process.
 Criminal and personal background checks ensure you get the best person for your property.
 A stable financial status is also a crucial aspect to tenant screening.
 These issues should serve to screen the best tenant for your property.
 Hence, ask what system they have in place to avoid rental scams and what methods they use to screen tenants.